NCALM-UH/pdal-als-tpu/src/notes.md

-1. The interpolation is most efficient when the point cloud is sorted by time.
+1. The interpolation is expected to be most efficient when the point cloud is sorted by time.
 2. I need to check that there are point normals already computed if the incidence angle error option is being used.
-3. I am ignoring the pitch values supplied by SRI's trajectory for now.
-I need to understand how they are computed first:
-    * Are they "clean" with respect to a laser scanner with a constant forward/back laser emission angle?
-    * Do they make sense for a sensor that flies with a consistent non-zero pitch value?
-    * Does the heading account for a sensor/aircraft that is "crabbing"?
-    * CURRENT ASSUMPTIONS:
-        * No sensor/aircraft crab
-        * Zero pitch
-        * No forward/back laser emission angle
+    * Did not find a clean way to do this, so letting this slide.
+3. I am ignoring any forward/back scan angle for now in terms of inverting/recovering them.
+    * However, we know two of the Titan channels have a fixed forward/back angle.
+    * But the SRI trajectory will interpret that as pitch.
+Would like to address that first.
+Could just subtract a user-supplied constant forward/back angle from the trajectory pitch.
+But would be better, IMO, to add an option to SRI's trajectory filter to do this so the trajectory pitch values are correct.
+We could then recover the forward/back scan angle in the observation inversion function.
+    * The forward/back scan angle is included (all zero values for now) in order to insert beam divergence error in a direction orthogonal to the scanning direction.
+    * We do not estimate/add/insert an observation uncertainty on the forward/back scan angle as it almost perfectly correlated with boresight pitch.
 4. Add option for users to point to a JSON file for the uncertainty set.
 5. We assume heading has already been adjusted for wander angle
 6. We assume trajectory attitude angles are in degrees (not radians).
-6. We assume beam divergence is a 1/e^2 (not 1/e) definition.
+7. We assume beam divergence is a 1/e^2 (not 1/e) definition.
-7. Need to add a UAV and ALS generic parameter set selection.
+8. Need to add a UAV and ALS generic parameter set selection.
-8. Rework my symbolic estimated comps to use all active rotations.
-9. Add option for constant forward/back laser angle (e.g., Optech Titan 532 and 1550 channels).
-Subtract the value from the trajectory recovered by SRI's filter.